petrobras/3W/CONTRIBUTING.md

 ## Citation

-As far as we know, the 3W Dataset was useful and cited by the works listed [here](LISTS_OF_CITATIONS.md).
-If you know any other paper, master's degree dissertation or doctoral thesis that cites the 3W Dataset, we will be grateful if you let us know by commenting [this](https://github.com/Petrobras/3W/discussions/3) **discussion**.
-If you use any resource published in this repository, we ask that it be properly cited in your work.
-Click on the ***Cite this repository*** link on this repository landing page to access different citation formats supported by the GitHub citation feature.
+As far as we know, 3W Project's resources (3W Dataset and 3W Toolkit) were useful and are cited by the works listed [here](LISTS_OF_CITATIONS.md).

+If you know any other published work (not covered in this document) that cites the 3W Project itself and/or its main resources, we will be grateful if you let us know by adding a comment [this discussion](https://github.com/Petrobras/3W/discussions/3).

+If you wish to cite the 3W Project itself and/or its main resources, please refer to our suggestions at [CITATION.md](CITATION.md).

 ## Bugs